- Texas is home to two species of coral snakes, the eastern coral snake and the western coral snake.

 There are many species of snake that look incredibly similar to the coral snake.
 In fact, many of them are evolved to be identical!
 Let’s take a look at these potential lookalikes and learn how to differentiate them.
 All of these snakes are nonvenomous and harmless to humans.

 The western milksnake is a coral snake mimic belonging to the Lampropeltis genus, marking it as a kingsnake.
-Western milksnakes can be identified by their banding, which goes red, black, white.
+Western milksnakes can be identified by their banding, which goes red, black, and white.
 Coral snakes don’t have red bands touching black, making this the key to telling these two apart.
 Additionally, western milksnakes don’t have complete banding down their bodies, as their white bands dissolve into their white bellies.

 Western milksnakes can be found across the eastern and western regions of the state and into the panhandle.
 They aren’t present in central or south Texas.